onyx-platform/lib-onyx/doc/server-api.md

 `[:get]` `/replica/peers`

-Lists all the peer idss.
+Lists all the peer ids.

 ---